|Chansey||Normal||Cave||Rare spawn (1F)|

 Even after Moltres’s flames have gone out, you’re not finished just yet.
 As you need to catch the flaming turkey.
 If you’ve caught Articuno and/or Zapdos, there’s nothing more for you to learn.
-Moltres has a tendency to fly around, but it will go back towards the centre eventually.
+Moltres has a tendency to fly around, but it will go back towards the center eventually.

-We haven’t seen Moltres run yet, so you can wait until it’s in the centre, then unleash all your Ultra Balls.
+We haven’t seen Moltres run yet, so you can wait until it’s in the center, then unleash all your Ultra Balls.
 Don’t forget you can use Razz Berries to make things easier.
 Plus you could even summon Player 2.
 Even if Moltres does run, if you saved earlier, you can easily redo the battle.

-Having caught Moltres or otherwise, return towards the ladder near the centre of the third floor.
+Having caught Moltres or otherwise, return towards the ladder near the center of the third floor.
 Then head west.
 Nearby, there’s a bunch of rocks.
 Search the rock in the middle of the formation to find some hidden candy.
 Next, head up the nearby slope to reach higher ground.
 You’ll need to battle a female Ace Trainer.